 Eighteen thinks he should not have a curfew.
 I bear more bad news.

-Eighteen’s personal hygiene is impeccable.
+Eighteen’s hygiene is impeccable.
 He has never needed to be reminded to shower or brush his teeth.
 He rarely leaves a mess in the house and usually cleans any garbage from my car when he borrows it.
 Yet, Eighteen still leaves every article of dirty clothing on his bedroom floor.
-He has been told 4,287 that there is a laundry hamper in his room.
+He has been told 4,287 that a laundry hamper is in his room.
 Fearing that he has forgotten, I remind him again.
 He wonders why I do this, and so do I. Surely there is a point where I should give up, but how will I know when that is?